nbeaver/why-linux-is-better/why-linux-is-better.rst

 On Linux, filetypes are determined by a combination of filesystem metadata, heuristics for fixed-formats, and file extension.
 On Windows, the file extension is the sole determiner of filetype and executable status.

-If the file extensions for different filetypes happen to collide (recall that files are not case-sensitive), one program must take default precedence over the other.
+If the file extensions for different filetypes happen to collide (recall that filenames are not case-sensitive), one program must take default precedence over the other for that filetype.
-For example, there a lot of different file formats with a ``.dat`` file extension.
+For example, there a lot of different file formats with a ``.dat`` file extension, but only one program gets to open them by default.

 ++++++++++++++++++++++++++++++++
 Architectural benefits of Linux.